wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/docs/ebusd.md

 For experienced users:

-In the configuration, you find the eBUS-ID next to each configuration row in the comments field.
+In the configuration, you find the eBUS-ID in the name field.
 #
-It has the format XX-XXX for instance the ``setpoint desired hotwater normal`` with id ``05-051``.
+It has the format XX-XXX for instance the ``Warmwassertemp.
+SOLL 05-051`` with id ``05-051``.
+The eBUS-ID can be found in the follwing Ochsner manual: "Bedienungsanleitung Wärmepumpenregler OTE 3/OTE 4".
+#
+In my configuration i used the german names, but it is no problem to change to english names.
+Do this